The last time we did one of these was 2016 – that was a pretty fucking horrendous year as well, all things considered.

 20. The Orielles – Disco Volador

 There’s every chance that The Orielles’ Disco Volador will become the definitive soundtrack to human space travel in the not-too-distant future.
-An ambitious second album that really did shoot for the stars, The Orielles’ songwriting voyages into themes of interstellar exploration and the corporeal experience made for a mind expanding listen, one that we won’t be forgetting any time soon.
+An ambitious second album that really did shoot for the stars, The Orielles’ songwriting voyage into themes of interstellar exploration and the corporeal experience made for a mind expanding listen, and one that we won’t be forgetting any time soon.

 19. Happyness – Floatr

 Floatr is an expansive, whirling, lo-fi treat.
 On their third album, Happyness retain the grungey flair of previous releases, yet don’t seem overly indebted to dissonance – with some gentle atmospheric numbers amongst the fuzz, Floatr embraces a broad dynamic space that gives the record an attractively unique charm.